SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/microsoft-exchange-tracelogs.md

 This section provides instructions for setting up [Cloud-to-Cloud-Integration for Microsoft Exchange Tracelogs App](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/microsoft-exchange-tracelogs) to create the source and use the same source category while installing the app.

-## Installing the Gmail Trace Logs app
+## Installing the Microsoft Exchange Trace Logs app

 Locate and install the app from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.